tytydraco/yessleep/out/My_Synthetic_Bad_Luck.md

 The distant mirage of a big payout enticed me instantly, and I gave that stranger my email address without hesitation.

 Minutes later, the encrypted email appeared in my phone’s inbox.
-The message explained that it was the player’s aim to bet on a target’s “*tipping point*” - the juncture at which an additional episode of SBL strengthened misery into insanity, causing the target to deviate from their baseline reaction.
+The message explained that it was the player’s aim to bet on a target’s “*tipping point*”, the juncture at which an additional episode of SBL strengthened misery into insanity, causing the target to deviate from their baseline reaction.

 Essentially, we were betting on which straw would break the camel’s back.